Specialism

 For a long time, development of any kind was extremely difficult to get over the line and would only be permitted if it met one, or ideally multiple Green Belt exceptions or special circumstances

-As mentioned in the introduction, there has been plenty of discussion about the Green Belt recently, particularly in the wake of the government’s announcements regarding significant Green Belt reform and planning system changes that will likely be enshrined in the National Planning Policy Framework (NPPF) before the end of the year.
+As mentioned in the introduction, there has been plenty of discussion about the Green Belt recently, particularly in the wake of the government’s announcements regarding significant Green Belt reform and planning system changes that were enshrined in the National Planning Policy Framework (NPPF) in December 2024.

 In a nutshell, the highly protected Green Belt will be reimagined, with sections that don’t meet the policy’s core purposes reallocated for much-needed housing.
 Those sections will be reclassified as ‘grey belt’ and be open for development where other options have already been exhausted.
 More on the grey belt shortly.